sorcerersr/rest-container-demo/java/README.md

 | java-rest-demo.jar  | 17.7 MB  |

 When using a non customized JRE Image the size will be significant larger.
-For example using the eclipse-temurin:11-jre-alpine image as the base image instead of using alpin+custom JRE the resulting image size is around 170 MB (squashed).
+For example using the eclipse-temurin:11-jre-alpine image as the base image instead of using alpin+custom JRE the resulting image size is around 170 MB.